 A sound labor relations strategy starts with good policies.
 Poorly drafted work rules, and handbooks that fail to keep pace with new laws and regulations, lead to unhappy employees and potential legal exposure.
-Martenson, Hasbrouck & Simon’s attorneys are experts in drafting and reviewing employee handbooks and other policies and procedures.
-We ensure both compliance with the law (including any state and city-specific rules) and effective communication of employer rules and expectations.
+Martenson, Hasbrouck & Simon’s attorneys are experienced in drafting and reviewing employee handbooks and other policies and procedures.
+We ensure both compliance with the law (including any local and state specific requirements) and effective communication of employer rules and expectations.

-In addition, we have conducted numerous “labor relations audits” for employers seeking to get a better sense of their current work environment.
-Through employee and supervisor interviews, reviews of policies and an analysis of past employment litigation, we are able to pinpoint particular areas of concern and recommend steps to address these concerns.
+In addition, we have conducted numerous “labor relations audits” for employers seeking to get a more comprehensive sense of their current work environment.
+Through employee and supervisor interviews, reviews of policies and an analysis of past employment litigation, we are able to pinpoint specific areas of concern and recommend steps to address these concerns.
 These reviews can help prevent and correct the kinds of situations that often lead to government investigations and employees seeking union representation.

 Union Campaigns and Elections

 One of the most unwelcome things an employer can receive is a petition for a union election.
 Recent changes to NLRB election procedures have only increased the pressures that accompany these petitions.
 An employer is required to send detailed information about its employees to the Board within a very short period of time.
 Also, the Board has dramatically shortened the amount of time between the filing of a petition and an election, limiting an employer’s ability to make its case to employees as to why a union is not in the employees’ best interests.